 - You shouldn’t have to spend any amount of attention or thought on figuring out the cultural significance of your table in order to use it properly.

 - Your furniture shouldn’t necessitate two people to work!
-(I’ve literally seen this one, a type of seat that doesn’t balance without a couple of humans teaming up- probably for some metaphorically poignant reason).
+(I’ve literally seen this one, a type of seat that doesn’t balance without a couple of humans teaming up probably for some metaphorically poignant reason).

 Furniture shouldn’t be treated as accessories or decoration even; it should be the bones of your home.
 The best and most reliable furniture eventually just blends in with the room, as if almost invisible.
-I’m all for expressing your creative impulses, or indulging the whim to assert your individuality, but that is the job of objets d’art and the like- not of the seating.
-Trust me if you buy an unusually shaped chair as a conversation peace, you’ll start wishing you had a nice comfy old couch from which to admire it.
+I’m all for expressing your creative impulses or indulging the whim to assert your individuality, but that is the job of objets d’art and the like- not of the seating.
+Trust me if you buy an unusually shaped chair as a conversation piece, you’ll start wishing you had a nice comfy old couch from which to admire it.

 The expression goes “If these walls could talk”, but oftentimes the furniture too has also been privy to entire lifetimes.
-Old furniture has cradled you to sleep with a good book, given your unexpected guest a place to spend the night, given your hungover self a place to waste a Sunday afternoon.
+Old furniture has cradled you to sleep with a good book, given your unexpected guest a place to spend the night, and given your hungover self a place to waste a Sunday afternoon.

-There are apparently many reasons that one should aspire to achieve a home décor that makes your abode look fresh out of the pages of a futuristic catalogue, but you can’t pretend that one of them is the level of comfortability or character.
+There are apparently many reasons that one should aspire to achieve a home décor that makes your abode look fresh out of the pages of a futuristic catalog, but you can’t pretend that one of them is the level of comfortability or character.